 Each submitted job is assigned a queue priority, which

 essentially determines when the job will run.
 There are several

 factors which determine the priority that is assigned to a user's

-CCR uses a batch scheduler to run jobs on the UB-HPC (rush) cluster.
+CCR uses a batch scheduler to run jobs on all our clusters.
 The user submits a job to the Scheduler specifying the required resources.
 These resources include number of processors, memory, as well as the amount of time needed by the job.

 The top command show the CPU and memory utilization on the machine.

 The ccrjobvis command provides a graphical display of the CPU,

 memory, and Ethernet network activity on the nodes for an specific

 The new IBM GPFS storage solution is in production.
 Please replace /ifs, /panfs and /panasas with /gpfs in your scripts or anywhere on this website that you see /ifs, /panfs, or /panasas referenced.

 We're now using the SLURM scheduler.
 If you need to update your job scripts from PBS format, this is a great cheatsheet for comparing commands between the two schedulers.
 Click here for more info about using SLURM at CCR.